Przemyslaw-Podolski/TripPlanner/README.md

 - React Leaflet (For maps)

 ## Used APIs
+- React Google Maps API (For map and markers on it)
 - REST Countries API (For nationality and country information)
 - Open Trip Map API (For tourist attractions information)
 - Disease.sh API (For vaccination information)

 ## Features
+- Registration and Login
 - User nationality and destination country selection
 - Display of tourist attractions
 - Creating a travel itinerary